 In general, you should avoid beans as much as possible on a low-carb or ketogenic diet.
 This is especially true if you’re following the traditional form of the SKD or if you’re not fat-adapted.

 Everyone’s body is different, which means you may process carbs differently than your neighbor.
-You also might be able to handle a small portion of beans (without getting kicked out of ketosis) once you’re fat-adapted.
+You also might be able to handle a small portion of beans without getting kicked out of ketosis once you’re fat-adapted.

-If you’re fat-adapted and you want to try to incorporate a small portion beans into your keto diet, do so slowly.
+If you’re fat-adapted and you want to try to incorporate a small portion of beans into your keto diet, do so slowly.
 Check your ketones after a meal with beans and see how your body responds.

 There are some circumstances in which the ketogenic diet would allow you to boost your carb consumption.
 For example, before and after training time on the TKD, or on your high-carb days if you’re following the CKD.

 Your other days on the keto diet, however, should be kept well under 50 grams of carbohydrates — and often much fewer.